FedericoPozzoli/bahamas/paper/paper.md

 The main idea behind the global fit algorithm is to use a Blocked Gibbs sampling technique to jointly analyze different GW sources, including stochastic backgrounds, instrumental noise, and the galactic foreground.
 LISA is expected to sample data at $\sim 10\mathrm{s}$, with a nominal mission duration of four years.
 This results in an extremely large dataset for a full-band analysis of the stochastic components.
 Consequently, computational cost becomes a significant concern for the stochastic sector.
 Traditional sampling techniques, such as nested sampling or standard Markov Chain Monte Carlo (MCMC), might become prohibitively slow for this task.
 To address this issue, bahamas employs the No-U-Turn Sampler (NUTS) [@Hoffman:2011], an adaptive variant of Hamiltonian MCMC, which significantly enhances sampling efficiency.
 It uses the implementation provided by NumPyro [@Phan:2019], which is totally based in JAX, enabling possibly convenient migration to GPU/TPU architectures GPU/TPU architecture [@Bradbury:2018].

 Another issue in the reconstruction of the Galactic foreground is its non-stationary nature.
 The sky distribution of unresolved Galactic WDs is highly anisotropic.
 Coupling this anisotropy with LISA’s annual motion and its time-dependent antenna pattern results in a cyclostationary process—a stochastic process with periodic time-dependent properties.
 In the time domain, the Galactic noise appears modulated.
 For this reason, even when using chunked data to mitigate non-stationarity, the spectral amplitude may vary inconsistently between chunks.
 There are currently no global fit pipelines accounting for this feature.
-In `bahamas`, we adopt a time-frequency approach that incorporates the modulation proposed in [@Buscicchio:2024] to model the evolution of the time-dependent spectral amplitude.
+In `bahamas`, we adopt a time-frequency approach that incorporates the modulation proposed in [@Buscicchio:2024] to model the evolution of spectral amplitude in chunks.
 The key advantage is that we employ a parameterizable modulation that is both analytical and easily evaluable.
 Specifically, it decomposes the squared time-evolving, sky-location-dependent antenna pattern (since we aim to track the spectral amplitude evolution) as a sum of sinusoids, and computes the overall envelope using the characteristic function, assuming a Gaussian distribution for the WDs in the sky.

 The algorithm also allows for the inclusion of stationary, isotropic, and Gaussian stochastic process (e.g., a signal characterized by a power-law power spectral density), enabling the evaluation of the impact of multiple overlapping sources.